SaraPJensen/FYS-STK/Project1/README.md

 ```
 main(x, writeData)
 ```
 where x is an integer corresponding to the exercise, and writeData is a boolean value used by exercise 4 and 5.
-Exercise 4 and 5 will make datafiles is writeData is set to true.
+Exercise 4 and 5 will make datafiles if writeData is set to true.
 This data can be plotted by calling
 ```
 main("plot", False)
 ```